Sweden will halve its VAT on food products as part of its 2026 budget as it looks to reduce the burden of inflation on Swedish families.

 Statistics Sweden’s flash estimate has forecast 3.3% CPIF inflation for the country in August.

-Inflation hit a peak in Sweden in the middle of 2022, when it reached 12.3% in CPI and 10.2% in terms of CPIF measures.
+Inflation hit a peak in Sweden towards the end of 2022, when it reached 12.3% in CPI and 10.2% in terms of CPIF measures.

 Commenting on the government’s latest move, the Swedish Food Federation (Livsmedelsföretagen) said: “Food production in Sweden is decreasing in a situation where we need to increase production, not least for reasons of preparedness.
 We therefore welcome all measures that can strengthen the purchasing power of Swedes, including halving food VAT.